 This course is designed to introduce the students to the technologies employed and challenges associated with an ever changing entertainment industry landscape.
+Topics include; digital imaging technologies, Internet technologies, IT infrastructures and anti-piracy technologies.

 ENTM 534 Acting And Directing Workshop